mever-team/FairBench/docs/bench.md

 ## 2. Gather reports

-!!! tip
+!!! info
     Get familiar with generating standalone fairness reports in the [quickstart](quickstart.md).

-FairBench offers the `Progress` class to gather fairness reports by registering them sequentially and can yield an amalgamation at any point.
+FairBench offers the `Progress` class to gather several fairness reports by registering them sequentially.
+It can yield an amalgamation at any point.
-The same class is also used for reports that show the evolution of datasets and algorithms over time
+The same class can also track the evolution of datasets and algorithms over time.
-(both tracked progress and reports can be serialized to and from Json, which allows for persistence, if needed).

 Here is how to add report/value instances to progress and build a report that contains all of them: